linosgian/ehlo/content/posts/cloud.md

 # What?

-In an attempt to take (some) of my data back from the "cloud", and learn something in the way, I decided to gather all my photos and my family's photos, scattered around in old HDDs, flash drives or random "cloud" providers, and host them in my own hardware at home.
+In an attempt to take (some) of my data back from the "cloud", and learn something along the way, I decided to gather all my photos and my family's photos, scattered around in old HDDs, flash drives or random "cloud" providers, and host them in my own hardware at home.